 AWI believed rulemaking was necessary to (1) prevent the misleading and deceptive use of animal welfare and environmental stewardship claims, (2) provide for consistency and transparency in the label approval process, (3) meet consumer expectations for the label approval process, and (4) protect from financial harm those farmers making legitimate use of these value-added claims.

 The USDA tried to resolve problems with its label approval process in 2016 by issuing a guidance document related to animal raising claims.
-However, the document was so inadequate that more than 99 percent of commenters at the time were opposed to it because the guidance continued to allow for misleading claims and did not increase transparency.
-Moreover, as commenters noted, it carried no mandate for third-party certification of animal welfare and sustainability claims.
+However, the document was so inadequate that more than 99 percent of those members of the public who submitted comments at the time were opposed to it because the guidance continued to allow for misleading claims and did not increase transparency.
+Moreover, as many commenters noted, it carried no mandate for third-party certification of animal welfare and sustainability claims.

 AWI’s research on the topic confirms that, despite the USDA’s attempts, labels are still routinely approved with little to no supporting evidence.
 AWI hopes this lawsuit will force the USDA to take much-needed action to address its failing label approval process.
 Requiring independent inspection by third parties will simplify the process and ensure that “humane” and “sustainable” claims made on food packages are vetted.
 Additionally, if the USDA requires third-party certification for animal welfare and sustainability claims, more producers will participate in these programs and more animals will be raised under higher, more transparent care standards.